shahnad/interview-test/README.md

-# Getting Started with Create React App and Redux
+# React App Using Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Used Technologes are :

+ 1. React JS
+ 2. redux
+ 3. React Bootstrap
+ 4. toastify
+ 5. slick carousal
+ 6. Yup validation
+ 7. Formik for form handling
+ 8. sass

 ## Available Scripts

 In the project directory, you can run: